 You tried to install your software, but the installer says it’s already installed.
 This happens because the previous installation was not successful, or uninstalling the product was failed.
 For example, you terminate the installation.

 You can use Microsoft FixIt to remove the installation data from the registry.
-Autodesk has documentation how to use FixIt here.
+Autodesk has documentation on how to use FixIt here.

 4. Microsoft C++